 Sodium makes soil less hospitable to dandelions and other common weeds.
 To prevent weeds and other unwanted grasses from growing, use baking soda.
 Apply the baking soda at roughly 1 teaspoon per individual weed plant, being sure to cover the entire plant—including stem, leaves and flowers.
 Baking soda can also be applied by sweeping it into sidewalk cracks and other common problem areas.
-Tip: be careful and precise when using baking soda to eliminate weeds, as the sodium content can also kill surrounding plant life.
+Tip: be careful and precise when using baking soda to eliminate weeds, as the sodium can also kill surrounding plant life.

 Salt works the same way baking soda does: sodium helps kill and prevent weed growth.
 Mix a solution of 1 cup salt to 2 cups water, and apply it to any undesirable plant growth using a spray bottle.
 This solution can also be boiled and then applied for added weed-killing power.
 Caution: never use more salt than necessary, as considerable salting of soil can render it unhealthy.

 Vinegar is a fast and highly effective natural weed-killer.
 While both white vinegar and apple cider vinegar will work, agricultural-strength vinegar is the most convenient and effective option.
 Using a spray bottle, thoroughly soak both the foliage and lower stem of each weed plant.
 Apply with caution, as vinegar kills most types of plant life, not just weeds.
 If it rains shortly after application, you may need to reapply once the soil has dried out again.

 Corn Gluten Meal

 While corn gluten meal—a finely ground byproduct of the corn milling process—won’t kill existing weeds, it’s a miracle solution for preventing weed growth.
 In effect, corn gluten meal works by preventing weed seeds from germinating, and ultimately sprouting.
 Best of all, corn gluten meal doubles as a nutrient-rich plant food.